mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 ```
 The above code sets Cache-Control, Surrogate-Control, Pragma and Expires headers accordingly.

 * __x-Download-Options:__ This header prevents Internet Explorer from executing downloaded files in the site’s context.
-This achieved with noopen directive.
+This is achieved with noopen directive.
 You can do so with the following piece of code:
 ```
 app.use(helmet.ieNoOpen());
 ```

-* __Expect-CT:__ Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL certificate system.
+* __Expect-CT:__ Certificate Transparency is a new mechanism developed to fix some structural problems regarding current SSL infrastructure.
 It has three directives.
 Enforce directive dictates if the policy should be enforced or be used in report-only mode.
 Max-age directive specifies how long this setting will be valid.
 Report-uri directive specifies where the browser should send invalid CT information reports.
 These can be implemented in your application as follows:
 ```
 var expectCt = require(‘expect-ct’);
 app.use(expectCt({ maxAge: 123 }));